Squeezed Attention: Accelerating Long Context Length LLM Inference: Algorithm

 \subsection{Online: Query-Aware Key Retrieval}

-Ideally, we would load only the keys whose attention scores are high.
-However, which keys will be high-scoring for a given query cannot be known ahead of time, without doing a full pass over the keys.
-In our approach, we use the centroid cluster to approximately measure the ``average'' attention score of the keys within a cluster, thereby allowing us to identify important keys without loading them all.

-By organizing keys into clusters, each represented by a single centroid, we can accelerate inference for incoming user inputs, as illustrated in Figure~\ref{fig:online-lookup}.
-We first compare the input query tokens with each of the key centroids to assess which key tokens are likely to have high attention scores.
-To estimate the importance of cluster $i$ for query token $q$, we compute the attention estimate for that cluster as:
+During inference, we would ideally only load the keys which would have high attention scores for the current query, but this cannot be known ahead of time without doing a full pass over the keys.
+We leverage the cluster centroid to approximately measure the ``average'' attention score of the keys within a cluster, thereby allowing us to identify important keys without loading them all.
+By organizing keys into clusters, each represented by a single centroid, we can accelerate inference for incoming user inputs, as shown in Figure~\ref{fig:online-lookup}.
+We first compare the input query tokens with the key centroids to assess which key tokens are likely to have high attention scores.
+We estimate the importance of cluster $i$ for query token $q$ as:

 where $N_j$ is the number of keys in cluster $j$ and $C_j$ is the cluster centroid for cluster $j$.
 This allows us to assess the average importance of the tokens in cluster $i$.
 If the average importance of a cluster is above a desired threshold, we load in the keys for that cluster and perform exact attention computation; otherwise, we avoid loading and performing computation with these keys.